site24x7/plugins/wordpress_plugin_performance/ReadMe.md

 ## Prerequisites

 - Download and install the latest version of the [Site24x7 Linux agent](https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.
--The plugin is using "http://yourwebsite.com/wp-json/wp/v2/plugins" Wordpress API endpoint to fetch plugins state.
+- The plugin is using "http://yourwebsite.com/wp-json/wp/v2/plugins" Wordpress API endpoint to fetch plugins state.
 Incase if user disabled the Wordpress API, please enable for this end point.
 - Install linux/windows agent in the server where wordpress application is running.

 ### Plugin Installation